testing-library/jest-dom/README.md

 toHaveAccessibleDescription(expectedAccessibleDescription?: string | RegExp)
 ```

-This allows to assert that an element has the expected
+This allows you to assert that an element has the expected
 [accessible description](https://w3c.github.io/accname/).

 You can pass the exact string of the expected accessible description, or you can